 The Phases of the Employee Lifecycle

 Employees are the backbone of any great organisation.
-Having an outstanding product or service can only take a company so far, if its employees are feeling under-appreciated or are having a negative experience.
-As a result, it is imperative that the employees’ time within an organisation is considered as a ‘lifecycle’.
+Having an outstanding product or service can only take a company so far if its employees feel under-appreciated or have a negative experience.
+As a result, it is imperative that the employees' time within an organisation is considered as a ‘lifecycle'.

 What is the Employee Lifecycle?

 The employee lifecycle model represents the stages in which an employer and employee establish a relationship.
 This model is continuous as the word cycle suggests.
 Understanding how the various stages integrate can supercharge employee-employer relationships.
 Each employee has different needs depending on which stage in the lifecycle they are in.
 Subsequently, it is important to consider all scenarios.

 What Is the Importance of Designing an Employee Life Cycle Model?

 Reviewing and planning around an employee life cycle can help your business take steps to improve the overall employee experience, employee engagement and team morale.
 Doing so can also improve company culture, which can positively affect employee performance and customer loyalty.